manuparra/carta-kubernetes/README.md

-# carta-kubernetes
+# CARTA on kubernetes

-Test bed for the deployment of Carta on Kubernetes
+Test bed for the deployment of Carta Visualization tool on Kubernetes using Helm